storacha/piri/README.md

 6. **[UCAN Server Setup](./docs/guides/ucan-server.md)** - Deploy the client-facing API
 7. **[Validation](./docs/setup/validation.md)** - Test your deployment

+> **Note:** Using Curio?
+See [Filecoin's PDP documentation](https://docs.filecoin.io/storage-providers/pdp/enable-pdp) for setup instructions.
+The Piri UCAN server can connect to Curio as an alternative to the Piri PDP server.

 ### Quick Links

 - **New to Piri?** Start with the [Getting Started Guide](./docs/getting-started.md)